aadityabagga/bob-infinality-bundle/README.md

 3. Build and install the packages using `install.sh`

+   (I found that installing only the patched freetype (and not fontconfig or cairo) produced the best result for me.

 ## Notes

 *  At this moment these SlackBuilds are from and for Slackware Linux 14.1